-Puppetry in worship of the Saint - Sacred soul of Keo Pagoda village festival
+Puppet show in honor of the deities - The sacred spirit of Keo Pagoda village festival

 06/02/2025

-In the sacred space of Keo Pagoda, Thai Binh, where major festivals take place every year, the puppet show has become an indispensable part, bringing an impressive experience to those lucky enough to witness it.
+In the sacred space of Keo Pagoda in Thai Binh province, where major festivals are held annually, the puppet show honoring the deities has become an indispensable part of the event, providing a truly memorable experience for those fortunate enough to witness it.

-According to Mr. Nguyen Hong Son, the author of the photo series - a culture enthusiast currently living in Hanoi, this art form not only carries a strong national identity but also contains profound spiritual values, connecting viewers with a mysterious spiritual world.
+According to Nguyen Hong Son, the author of the photo series – a culture enthusiast currently living in Hanoi – this art form not only embodies national identity but also contains profound spiritual values, connecting viewers to a mysterious spiritual world.

 Related articles